6th Special Operations Squadron: Vietnam War

 In 1962, the squadron was reconstituted and activated at Eglin Air Force Base Auxiliary Airfield No. 9, Florida, where it was equipped with Douglas B-26 Invaders and North American T-28 Trojans.
 The 6th trained crews in counterinsurgency and unconventional warfare.
 It also flew demonstration flights for those tactics.
-Squadron personnel deployed to Vietnam, where they served as advisors to Vietnamese Air Force personnel at Bien Hoa Air Base.
+Squadron personnel deployed to South Vietnam, where they served as advisors to Republic of Vietnam Air Force personnel at Bien Hoa Air Base.
 They also trained airmen from Latin America at Howard Air Force Base, Panama Canal Zone in counterinsurgency tactics.

-The squadron reduced an all T-28 unit in 1963.
+The squadron reduced to an all T-28 unit in 1963.
 Many of the 6th's personnel formed cadres for new special operations units being formed.
 By March 1964, the squadron manning had recovered to the point where it could deploy to Udorn Royal Thai Air Force Base, Thailand, to train air and ground crews in counterinsurgency operations.
 In 1966, the squadron was redesignated the 6th Air Commando Squadron, Fighter and moved to England Air Force Base along with its parent 1st Air Commando Wing.
-At England the squadron began to receive A-1 "Spad" aircraft to replace its Trojans.
+At England the squadron began to receive Douglas A-1 Skyraider aircraft to replace its T-28s.
 By December 1967, the last of the T-28s had been transferred.